Practice at the Highest Level of Nursing

 Financial Support

-Graduate students in the School of Nursing have access to traineeships, fellowships, scholarships, loans, and research and teaching assistantship positions that may come with full tuition remission.
-The majority of funding decisions are made in the Spring for the following academic year.
-All students are encouraged to apply for funding.
+Graduate students in the School of Nursing can apply for traineeships, fellowships, scholarships, loans, and research and teaching assistantship positions that may come with full tuition remission.

 Visit the Costs & Financial Aid page for full information about financial support.

-- Deadline: December 1
+Priority Deadline: December 1

 Application Materials